hshanka/spring-petclinic/readme.md

 # Hari's Spring PetClinic Application
 This project is a fork of the Spring Petclinic application provided as part of the exercise.
 This readme describes the changes made to this project in order to meet the exercise requirements.
+Also included below are the deliverables for this exercise.

-Specifically, the following tasks were accomplished:
+The following tasks were accomplished:

 a) Forked Spring-Petclinic project from https://github.com/spring-projects/spring-petclinic